moudallal/mce550-robotics-assignment/README.md

 ## Assignment Description
 In this assignment, we are required to create a ROS package that contains multiple nodes, a custom message, and a launch file.
 The package will be used to simulate a simple robot that moves in a straight line and detects obstacles.
 This assignment is an adaptation of the classical ROS publisher/subscriber tutorial.
+The assignment was completed using both Python and C++.

 ## Assignment Requirements
 1. Create a new ROS package named "simple_robot" using `catkin_create_pkg`.